Why do we support community investment?

 Provide information and expertise

-- Share data, local knowledge, in-house expertise when appropriate to make the best use of resources (within the boundaries of data protection).
+- Share local knowledge and in-house expertise when appropriate to make the best use of resources (within the boundaries of data protection).

-- Part fund services with delivered by a partner.
+- Part fund services delivered by a partner.

-- This part funding of a core service often has the additional benefit of enabling partner organisations to draw down further funding.
-GreenSquare’s contribution to funding would never be more than 50% of total cost and likely to be a lot less.
+- This part-funding of a core service often has the additional benefit of enabling partner organisations to draw down further funding.
+GreenSquareAccord’s contribution to funding would never be more than 50% of the total cost and is likely to be a lot less.

-In 2016/17 GreenSquare funded Youth Action Wiltshire (YAW) to work with young people in Wiltshire.
-We contributed £12,000 to Project Inspire and YAW were able to use that funding to lever a further £36,000 of grant funding to the initiative.
+In 2019 GreenSquare funded Youth Action Wiltshire (YAW) to work with young people in Wiltshire.
+We contributed £12,000 to Project Inspire and YAW were able to use that funding to lever over £40,000 of grant funding to the initiative.

 Seek investment from external funders